ESE-Wahaj/LAN--Messanger/README.md

 # LAN--Messanger
-It is a local LAN chatting and file sharing ability over LAN.
-This is helpful when there is no internet access in our connection, but we can still communicate over the network.

-Local LAN Messaging System (Server)
+Local LAN Messaging System

 Introduction:
 -----------------
-This is a simple local LAN messaging system server built for the Windows operating system using C++ and Winsock.
-The server allows clients to connect over the network and exchange messages.
+LANChat is designed for Windows using C++ and Winsock.
+It enables seamless communication and file sharing within your local network.
+With LANChat, you can stay connected and exchange messages, even when internet access is unavailable.
+Experience uninterrupted connectivity and efficient collaboration with LANChat.
+Connect, chat, and share files effortlessly within your LAN network.

 Features:
 -----------------